 The paraders were accompanied by banners, floats, flags and a lot of pride.
 For the next two hours, the Hellenic Philharmonic band played from the stands as each group passed.
 At approximately halfway into the parade, a moment of silence was observed.
 Everything came to a stop as a solitary unmanned float approached with photographs of Danielle Kousoulis.
 The blue and white themed barge shadowed the crowd that immediately rose to their feet.
 Danielle had been lost at the historic 9-11 attack in New York in 2001.
 A member of the St. Thomas Greek Orthodox church in Cherry Hill, she was again remembered this day.
 Tears were shed as a solo trumpet sounded taps.
 Danielle’s parents, Zoe and George Kousoulis, honorary Grand Marshals looked on from the grandstand as the moment was observed and the parade continued.

 With each group that passed, friendly smiles and waves greeted them.
 The smell of souvlakia cooking on the corner and Greek being spoken in the crowd were welcome additions, that added to the overall atmosphere.

 It was a spectacular and captivating end to this unique parade that brought on cheers.
-The Akritai, were the final group to march, and immediately transitioned into a dance performance.
+The Akritai were the final group to march and immediately transitioned into a dance performance.
 An incredible seen emerged and ignited the crowd, as this archaic dancing was performed.
-Philadelphia, the Greek named city rose in the distance on one side, while the Philadelphia Art Museum echoe the Parthenon on the other side.
+Philadelphia, the Greek named city rose in the distance on one side, while the Philadelphia Art Museum echoes the Parthenon on the other side.
 With arms joined together, Hellenes danced and completed the Odyssey.
 The climactic moment brought on a great sense of pride.
 Philadelphia, a Greek city in so many ways.